bridgetjpereira/brewdog-site/README.md

 Fully searchable website for Brewdog Beers which allows users to browse range of beers connected to the Brewdog API.
 Search by filters (high acidity, high ABV or classic range) or by searchbar.
 Beers can be favourited by user and displayed on Favourites Page.

 Project built in REACT.
-Knowledge of APIs, JavaScript, CSS.
+Knowledge of REACT, APIs, JavaScript, CSS.